inbloom/ldap-in-memory/README.md

 1. Access the git repository and navigate to the root directory.
 2. Build the artifacts: `mvn clean install package`.
-3. Copy the resulting war file into your servlet container/application server (e.g. Tomcat, Jetty, Resin, Jboss, etc).
+3. Copy the resulting war file into your Java servlet container/application server (e.g. Tomcat or Jetty).
 4. Make the required resources are available on the classpath:

   1. ldap-inmemory-config.xml